ropensci/DataSpaceR/README.md

 Usage
 -----

-The general idea is that the user creates an instance of an `DataSpaceConnection` class.
-The instance configures itself to connect to a specific study, and datasets can be retrieved by name.
+The general idea is that the user:

+1.  creates an instance of `DataSpaceConnection` class via `connectDS`
+2.  browses available studies and groups in the instance via `availableStudies` and `availableGroups`
+3.  creates a connection to a specific study or a group via `getStudy`
+4.  retrieves datasets by name via `getDataset`

 ### for example: